D-score/dscore/README.md

 [![](https://img.shields.io/badge/github%20version-1.8.8-orange.svg)](https://github.com/d-score/dscore)
 <!-- badges: end -->

-The *D*-score is a numerical score that measures generic development in children.
-You may use the *D*-score to analyze and predict development of children similar to measures like height and weight.
+The D-score is a numerical score that measures generic development in children.
+You may use the D-score to analyze and predict development of children similar to measures like height and weight.

 The `dscore` package contains tools to

 - Map your item names to the GSED convention
-- Calculate *D*-score from item level responses
+- Calculate D-score from item level responses
-- Transform the *D*-scores into DAZ, age-standardised Z-scores
+- Transform the D-scores into DAZ, age-standardised Z-scores

 The required input consists of *item level* responses on milestones from widely used instruments for measuring child development.